Central Narcotics Bureau

-The Central Narcotics Bureau (CNB) is a department under the Ministry of Home Affairs and the primary drug enforcement agency in Singapore.
-CNB is responsible for coordinating all matters pertaining to drug eradication.
-Its current director is Ng Ser Song.
+The Central Narcotics Bureau (中央肃毒局) or CNB is a department under the Ministry of Home Affairs (MHA) tasked to combat drug trafficking and distribution and is responsible for coordinating all matters pertaining to drug eradication in Singapore.

 History

-On 19 October 1971, the Government of Singapore announced that a new and dedicated Central Narcotics Bureau (CNB), would be set up within the Ministry of Home Affairs.
-Then-Minister for Home Affairs Wong Lin Ken said, "Such activities will be coordinated in the Central Narcotics Bureau.
-CNB also plans to build a capacity to educate the public in the dangers of drug abuse".

-In 1973, Singapore's government introduced the Misuse of Drugs Act (MDA) 15 to deal with drug traffickers, pushers and addicts.
+On 19 October 1971, the Government of Singapore announced that a new and dedicated Central Narcotics Bureau (CNB), would be set up within the Ministry of Home Affairs (MHA).
+Minister for Home Affairs Wong Lin Ken said, "Such activities will be coordinated in the Central Narcotics Bureau.
+CNB also plans to build a capacity to educate the public in the dangers of drug abuse".In 1973, the Singapore Government introduced the Misuse of Drugs Act (MDA) to deal with drug traffickers, pushers and addicts.

 The enactment of the MDA was intended to consolidate the provisions of the Dangerous Drugs Ordinance 1951 (DDO) and Drugs (Prevention of Misuse) Act 1969 (DPMA), and secondly to more effectively deal with the worsening drug situation.

-New legislation was deemed to be necessary by then-Minister for Health and Home Affairs Chua Sian Chin in Parliament in 1973.
-"The Dangerous Drugs Act (i.e DDO) was enacted about 21 years ago and the controls provided therein are grossly inadequate for the 70's, with the introduction of a host of new drugs of medical value if properly used."
+New legislation was deemed to be necessary by then-Minister for Health Chua Sian Chin in Parliament in 1973.
+"The Dangerous Drugs Act (i.e. DDO) was enacted about 21 years ago and the controls provided therein are grossly inadequate for the 70's, with the introduction of a host of new drugs of medical value if properly used."
 The need was exacerbated by Singapore's geographical location and development into a trading hub.
 The proximity to the Golden Triangle is another oft-cited justification for tough anti-drug laws.

 In November 1993, the "Committee to Improve the Drug Situation in Singapore" was set up to look into the drug situation and it recommended a total and integrated approach to deal with the drug problem.

 The four main anti-drug strategies are Preventive Drug Education, Rigorous Enforcement, Treatment and Rehabilitation for addicts, and Aftercare and Continued Rehabilitation for ex-addicts to reintegrate them into society.

-CNB was to be in charge of Rigorous Enforcement and Preventive Drug Education.
+The CNB was to be in charge of Rigorous Enforcement and Preventive Drug Education.